Jump to the content of the page

 An extensometer is a strain measurement device used to measure the extension of a specimen under load.
 Extension measurement is one of ZwickRoell’s core competencies.

-Contact extensometers Optical extensometers Selection criteria
+Overview Contact extensometers Optical extensometers Selection criteria Request a consultation

 What is an extensometer?